apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

 In these cases the server needs to know how to connect to other servers.
 That's defined by `connectors`.

-## Configuring the transport directly from the client side.
+## Configuring the Transport Directly from the Client

 How do we configure a core `ClientSessionFactory` with the information that it needs to connect with a server?